lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 ![logo](docs/man_img/mercury_logo_dark.png)

 # MERCURY Technical Manual
-LLR Information Systems Development
+LLR Technologies
-part of LLR Services Group - www.llrweb.com/isd
+part of LLR Enterprises - www.llrweb.com/technologies

-## About LLR Information Systems Development
+## About LLR Technologies

-LLR Information Systems Development is a part of LLR Services Group, providing organizations and individuals with customized information processing applications to satisfy information management and workflow needs.
+LLR Technologies is a part of LLR Enterprises, providing organizations and individuals with customized information processing applications to satisfy information management and workflow needs.

 ## About Mercury